karyafar/karyafar.github.io/about.md

 permalink: /about/
 ---

-I am Kamelia Aryafar, Vice President, Head of Data Science, Machine Learning and AI at Overstock.com Inc., an online retailer.
-I lead the core machine learning, data science, marketing data science and personalization teams focused on building scalable machine learning, natural language processing, deep learning and computer vision tools to curate a personalized experience for Overstock users.
+Hi!I lead the core Engineering, AI (including Gen AI), machine learning, data science, and product teams focused on building scalable machine learning, NLP, deep learning and computer vision models for a variety of use cases such as retrieval/ranking/recommendations/personalization/agentic AI productivity tools and more.

-Prior to Overstock I have been a Senior Machine Learning and Data Scientist at Etsy Inc., an e-commerce platform for handmade and vintage goods for more than four years.
+My general areas of interest is everything related to AI in production.
+This includes Gen AI and deep learning but not necessarily limited to.

-Before Etsy, I was doing a Ph.D. in computer science and machine learning, building large-scale classification and information retrieval models.
+[Archived]

 ### Recent Talks: